Temple of Satet

 Location of the Temple of Satet

-Pepi I, the second pharaoh of the Sixth Dynasty, ordered once more rebuilding of the temple.
+Pepi I, the second pharaoh of the Sixth Dynasty, ordered the rebuilding the temple.
 The old plan was kept, but the brick walls were enlarged, and a granite sanctuary for the goddess’ statue was added.
 By this time, the god Khnum was also worshipped in the temple.

 Middle Kingdom

-The temple was mainly made of mudbricks, with only the most important walls lined with decorated limestone blocks.
-Shortly after, Mentuhotep II did further modifications to the temple, building an entirely new sanctuary.
-He added new inscriptions and, on the Northside, a columned courtyard and a lake part of an installation to celebrate the Nile flood, which the Ancient Egyptians believed, started in Elephantine.
+The temple was mainly made of mud bricks, with only the most important walls lined with decorated limestone blocks.
+Shortly after, Mentuhotep II made further modifications to the temple, building an entirely new sanctuary.
+He added new inscriptions and, on the Northside, a columned courtyard and a lake part of an installation to celebrate the Nile flood, which the Ancient Egyptians believed started in Elephantine.

 The good god, lord of the two lands, lord of the ceremonies, the king of Upper and Lower Egypt Sekhemkare, the son of Ra Amenemhat, beloved of Satet, lady of Elephantine, may he live forever.

-Another statue once adorning the temple belongs to king Senusret III.
-There is also a dyad of king Sobekemsaf I adoring the goddess that was undoubtedly once in the temple.
-Indeed, even though these statues were all discovered in the nearby sanctuary of the local saint Heqaib, according to their inscriptions, they must originally have been in the temple of Satet.
+Another statue that once adorned the temple belonged to King Senusret III.
+There is also a dyad of King Sobekemsaf I adoring the goddess that was undoubtedly once in the temple.
+Indeed, even though these statues were all discovered in the nearby sanctuary of the local saint Heqaib, according to their inscriptions, they must have initially been in the temple of Satet.

 The New Kingdom and later times

 A new temple was built under Ptolemy VI (180–145 BC).
 It was again a rectangular building.
-There was the main sanctuary at the back on the Westside; in front of it, there was a broad hall, and in front of the latter, two other smaller halls, with smaller rooms leading from them on the short sides.
-In front of the new temple was erected a free-standing kiosk.
+There was the main sanctuary at the back on the Westside; in front of it was a broad hall, and in front of the latter were two other smaller halls, with smaller rooms leading from them on the short sides.
+In front of the new temple, a free-standing kiosk was erected.
 The sanctuary was no longer built over the place of the Old Kingdom sanctuary.
 It seems that the location and its importance were forgotten.
 Ptolemy VIII (182–116 BC) finally added a pronaos to the temple with two by four columns.

 Nilometer